Stock market today: Wall Street climbs on hopes for coming cuts to interest rates

 For its part, the Federal Reserve kept its main interest rate steady on Wednesday following its latest policy meeting.

-“We'll have to see where the data light the way,” he said, reiterating the Fed's commitment to moving based on where incoming reports steer it.
+“We’ll have to see where the data lights the way,” he said, reiterating the Fed’s commitment to moving based on where incoming reports steer it.

 The Fed is in a tight spot with a lot on the line.
 Cutting interest rates too soon or by too much could allow inflation to reaccelerate, while waiting too long would put unnecessary pain on the economy.